 A homemade camper van conversion can be an inexpensive and highly rewarding project, but you need to plan accordingly before you jump in to it.
 You really don't want to get stuck with something you didn't want in the first place, don't you?

-If you don't want to blow your budget on professional van conversions, a homemade project may be an only option on your way to camper van freedom.
+If you don't wish to blow your budget on professional van conversions, a homemade project may be an only option on your way to camper van freedom.
 And If you have some basic DIY skills there is absolutely no reason for you to back out.

 An increasing amount of people is converting their vans to van campers.
 It's not that hard to build your own camper van.
 Used vans are easy to find and all kinds of DIY tools, material and information are widely available either at specialized stores or on the net.

 So go visit your local DIY store, check the internet, go to forums on this topic or get a book on camper van conversions and get your creative juices flowing before starting your adventure.

 Don't forget to use used camper parts.
 You can source them out on eBay, your local scrap yard or anywhere else you can think of.
 Be resourceful!

-I know, the first steps can be quite confusing.
+I understand that the first steps can be quite confusing.
 I remember myself at the beginning, an empty van, a garage full of camper parts, plywood, insulation and camper windows just waiting there to be put together into something reasonable but. . .

 . . .I didn't have a clue where to begin!